opensupporter/osdi-docs/people.md

 "Jane Doe For Congress" is a consumer of the Voter Labs API.
 They have a locally cached representation of both records before Voter Labs merged the two records.
 When "Jane Doe For Congress" requests the record `voterlabs:5678` from the Voter Labs API, they should get a 301 redirect to the newly merged record seen above (Figure 3).

-# Scenarios / Examples

-> JSON respresenations below are provided as an informative reflection of what the wire format would look like.
-> The tables above are the authoritative specification of the attributes.
-Any discrepancy should defer to the above tables.

 ## Person Signup Helper
 The Person Signup Helper provides a simple method for adding a new person to a collection.
 It also supports adding tags and list membership info.